rokzidarn/betting/README.md

     4. Taxation rules found in application.properties

     5. To run persist tasks, again check Swagger to see which endpoints to call, data found in /data folder

-TODO: update postman collection and add pgdump, comments to code